Firmwehr/gentle/README.md

 pushed to the github container registry.
 You can find it [here](https://github.com/Firmwehr/gentle/pkgs/container/gentle).

-Finally, if you are familiar with gradle, you can also directly build gentle using it.
+Finally, if you are familiar with Gradle, you can also directly build gentle using it.
 The `build` script is just a thin wrapper around `distInstall`.

 # Features